Worms & worming: protecting your dog

 - Unexplained weight loss despite a good appetite

-- Pale gums and great tiredness (possible anaemia)
+- Pale gums and extreme tiredness (possible anaemia)

 - Persistent cough or difficulty breathing

-- Abnormal bleeding: nose, bruises, bleeding that won't stop
+- Unusual bleeding: nose, bruising, bleeding that won't stop

 - ESCCAP — Guideline GL1: worm control in dogs and cats (2025)

-- American Heartworm Society — Consensus on canine dirofilariasis (heartworm)
+- American Heartworm Society — Consensus on canine heartworm disease (dirofilariasis)

 - Healthy Pets, Healthy People: dog parasites and zoonoses, CDC